Ulisessg/web-projects/README.md

     npm run dev nameOfPage

-_Start the develop server for all pages_

-    npm run dev-all

 _New pages_

-(For the moment in production you need to add the new pages in the entries of production file)

-For add new pages just add the .js file in the folder **./src/react/pages** and the .html file at the folder **./public**
+For add new pages just add the .tsx file in the folder **./src/react/pages** and the .html file at the folder **./public**

-# Build
+## Build

-_Build all pages_

-    npm run build
+_Execute in your terminal_:

+    node ./build.js

-# Continuous integration 👷‍♂️
+## Continuous integration 👷‍♂️

 ## The continuous integration process runs on Github Actions following the next steps

-### 1. All dependencies are installed.
+1. Instalation of dependencies.

-### 2. Run the eslint test.
+2. Run the eslint test.

-### 3. Webpack build an dll with the common dependencies to improve performance.
+3. Webpack build a dll with the common dependencies to improve performance.

-### 4. Webpack build the rest of the app.
+4. Node runs a webpack build for each page

-### 5. Webpack compress all the files.
+5. Webpack compress all the files.

+6. Node builds my blog posts

-### 6. Lighthouse run the test of:
+7. Lighthouse runs mobile test of:

 - Accesibility.
 - Performance.
-- Good practices.
+- Best practices.
-- PWA.

 ### **If all tests are successful:**

-### 7. Firebase deploy the app at [ulisessg.com](https://ulisessg.com/design-system)
+8. Firebase deploy the app at [ulisessg.com](https://ulisessg.com)

 # Continuous testing